Farenheith/enforced-assertions/README.md

 expect(myStub.callcout).to.be.eq(1);
 ```

-I'm really sorry, I did tried to make it work with all possible assertions, but I couldn't achieve, so, if you like the idea of this package, for now, something like the first example will be needed.
+I'm really sorry, I did try to make it work with all possible assertions, but I couldn't achieve, so, if you like the idea of this package, for now, something like the first example will be needed.

 Example with sinon-chai: